rust-lang/rfcs/text/0000-delegation.md

 }
 ```

-This extension requires `Delegate` to be a keyword in edition 2018 to avoid parser complexity, although it is not necessarily expression context, so we could potentially make it contextual.
-If this is accepted, it would make sense to make `delegate` a keyword as well.
-If this extension is not ruled out during the RFC process, these keywords should be reserved in edition 2018.
+In addition to `delegate`, this extension requires `Delegate` to be a keyword in edition 2018 to avoid parser complexity, although it is not necessarily expression context, so we could potentially make it contextual.
+If this extension is not ruled out during the RFC process, `Delegate` should also be reserved in edition 2018.
+Alternatively, this could be written as `x: Rc<delegate>`, breaking tradition with capitalized `Self`.

 A delegate block could potentially be used to implement some [other extensions](#other-extensions):